Abelian Analytic Torsion and Symplectic Volume: Introduction

 where $g$ is the genus of $\Sigma$.
 Geometrically, the $\U(1)$ action on $X$ is rotations of the fibres over $\Sigma$ and the points in the $\U(1)$ fiber over each orbifold point $p_j$ on $\Sigma$ are fixed by the cyclic subgroup $\Z_{\alpha_j}$ of $\U(1)$.
-Recall also the following description of the fundamental group of $X$. $\pi_{1}(X)$ is generated by the following elements \cite{o1},
+The fundamental group $\pi_{1}(X)$ is generated by the following elements \cite{o1},

 which satisfy the relations,